chaotianyi/initiumlab.com/source/_posts/20150922-jackathon3-review.md

 title: "Jackathon #3 -- Read a data science book in 8 hours"
 date: 2015-09-22 11:57:13
 author: Initium Lab
+description: "Jackathon is short for “Journalism-Hackathon”.
+At Initium Lab, we aim to push limits of Journalism with Technology.
+We hold regular Jackathons to advance our knowledge and skills in using new technology for obtaining data, analysing information, and reporting.
+This week, the goal for each participant is to read one the the 60 Data Science books collected by KDnuggets within 8 hours. "
 language: en
 tags:
 - Jackathon